waikato-datamining/waikato-datamining.github.io/pages/expertise.rst

 In recent years, we have been able to push the boundaries even further, by adopting advanced modeling techniques using `deep learning <https://en.wikipedia.org/wiki/Deep_learning>`__.

+Our commercial `S3000 software <link://slug/s3000>`__ can not only be used for building models on your data, but also for integrating into your business processes.

 Image processing
 ================